RooneyMcNibNug/rooneymcnibnug.github.io/_drafts/2019-08-29-CentOS7-Wireguard-PiHole.md

 ## Testing mobile-to-server connection

 Finally, time to test from our phone.
 Let's open up the Wireguard app and toggle on the connection we created earlier.
-Once toggled, let's go back to our VM shell and check and run the following command to check the status of the ```wg0``` interface:
+Once toggled, let's go back to our VM shell and run the following command to check the status of the ```wg0``` interface:

  ```console
 [root@vps ~]# wg